 Researchers have only watched Reductor from the client side, not the server side.
 So, we can only speculate what the cyber attackers are doing with the HTTPS packets they’re acquiring.
 Reductor doesn’t seem to be engaging in man-in-the-middle attacks directly with packet manipulation.
 But Reductor may be facilitating man-in-the-middle attacks and replacing the client random field in packet headers with the unique ID generated through the handshake with the intercepted random number generator.

 Kaspersky suspects that the cyber attackers behind Reductor are from the Turla group, which are known to be the authors of COMpFun malware.

 “Turla has in the past shown many innovative ways to accomplish its goals, such as using hijacked satellite infrastructure.
 This time, if we’re right that Turla is the actor behind this new wave of attacks, then with Reductor it has implemented a very interesting way to mark a host’s encrypted TLS traffic by patching the browser without parsing network packets.
 The victimology for this new campaign aligns with previous Turla interests.”

 It's very important to make sure that your websites and web applications implement TLS securely.
-It's also important to carefully protect your public key infrastructure.
+It's also important to carefully manage and protect your public key infrastructure.
 But sometimes successful cyber attacks on TLS web traffic are executed purely through client-side vulnerabilities.
 The safe but pirated software files that Reductor adds malicious code to are transmitted from pirated software distribution websites over plaintext HTTP.
 If we could get rid of HTTP altogether and make all web traffic use HTTPS, perhaps malware like Reductor wouldn't be so successful in rendering TLS pointless.